 - Air Jordan 1 Low SE "Silver Toe"

 - Travis Scott x Air Jordan 1 Low "Reverse Mocha"

 Air Jordan 1 Low "Shattered Backboard"

-The "Shattered Backboard" colourway is one of the most iconic and highly sought-after designs in the history of the Jordan 1 as it's named after the moment MJ literally shattered a backboard in Italy in 1985 during a Nike exhibition game.
+The "Shattered Backboard" colourway is one of the most iconic and highly sought-after designs as it's named after the moment MJ literally shattered a backboard in Italy in 1985 during a Nike exhibition game.

 This particularly low-top variation combines black nubuck with white and orange leather overlays.

 You also get the classic Nike Swooshes, the Jordan Wings insignias on the back, plus a modern-day Jumpman logo in blue on the tongue.

 On the whole, we feel these sneakers would make for a great low-top pick if you're after a well-rounded pair of shoes to wear every day.

 We feel there's a lot to like about these "Silver Toe" Jordan 1s beyond their relatively inexpensive price tag that put them in the mix with some of the best Jordan 1s under 200 dollars.